-Your standard match listings will still compete against advanced match listings, but if you make a list of targeted phrases then you will not likely pay for as many untargeted clicks as a person bidding for more generic phrases.
+Your standard match listings will still compete against advanced match listings, but if you make a list of targeted phrases and bid for them then you should have higher ad quality scores.
+That means your ad cost should be lower and you will not likely pay for as many untargeted clicks as a person bidding for more generic phrases.
 If you use somewhat generic phrases you will want to make sure you use negative words to block terms you are not interested in.